 Here are the benefits of buying a Yeti Tundra cooler:

 YETI coolers provide some of the best ice retention in the market.
-Most Yeti coolers will keep food and drink cool for 5-7 days; others last up to 10 days.
+Most Yeti coolers will keep food and drink cool for 5-7 days, like when you cool down your tent with a fan; others last up to 10 days.
 Such tremendous ice retention capabilities mean that you can stay outdoors longer, or store food for SHTF scenarios longer.

 Rotomolded construction, top-notch insulation, strong materials, non-slip feet, excellent vortex drainage system, and many years of usage guaranteed.
 Even grizzly bears have a hard time breaking one of these bad boys open.
 Considering how leak-proof, waterproof, and bear-proof a Yeti cooler is, it is definitely a low-risk investment that pays for itself overtime.